 Equal access to food and nutrition is one of the core human rights.
 Yet, in several cultures across the world, women do not have equal access to food.
-There are strange taboos related to gender discrimination in the consumption and access to food in many countries.
+There are strange taboos and gender discrimination in the consumption and access to food in many countries.
 Poverty as well as discriminatory social and religious customs are the reasons behind more women being hungry and malnourished than men.

 In most of the poverty-stricken societies with the huge gender gap, boys and girls usually do not have the same diet.
 Boys end up receiving more nutritious and desired food from a young age.

-In India, girls fast or sacrifice the food for a day from a very young age, hoping to get married or to get a good husband.
+In India, girls fast or sacrifice the food from a very young age, hoping to get married or to get a good husband.
 Wives fast several days each year for the health and well beings of their husbands, and mothers for their children (typically and traditionally only for sons).
-There are several religious rituals and customs expecting Hindu women fast from dawn to dusk, sometimes even without a drop of water, praying for the long lives of their husbands, sons, and even brothers.
+There are several religious rituals and customs expecting Hindu women to fast from dawn to dusk, sometimes even without a drop of water, praying for the long lives of their husbands, sons, or brothers.
 I am not aware of any observances, where husbands fast for their wives, or fathers for their daughters!
-Husbands are traditionally considered and treated as “Semi-God” and male members of the family are entitled the most nutritious and desired food in each family.
+Husbands are traditionally considered and treated as “Semi-God”.
+The male family members are entitled to the most nutritious and desired food in each family.

-Temporary taboos which are applicable only at certain times in the life of an individual also affect women disproportionately.
-Most communities throughout Africa have food taboos, especially for pregnant women.
+Temporary taboos applicable only at certain times in the life of an individual also affect women disproportionately.
+Most communities throughout Africa have food taboos for pregnant women.
 Often these taboos exclude the consumption of nutrients essential for the expectant mother and fetus.

 In Nepal, menstruating women are barred from consuming milk, yogurt, butter, meat, and other nutritious foods, for fear that their impurity will cause cows to become ill.
 The typical diet during menstruation is dry foods, salt, and rice.